Sprinter Interior: Materials & Finishes — Walls and Ceilings

 Scratch/dent considerations and finishes

-Aluminum composite panels (ACP) and solid aluminum sheets are durable and cleanable but show scratches and dents visibly.
-Use painted or PVDF-coated ACP for improved scratch resistance.
-Consider protective clear films or trim in high-contact zones.
-FYI: small dents can often be buffed out depending on the finish.
+Aluminum composite panels (ACP) and solid aluminum sheets are durable and cleanable options for van interior walls, though they can show scratches and dents visibly.
+Opt for painted or PVDF-coated ACP to enhance scratch resistance.

 Thermal bridging and insulation tips